Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Kojic Acid Profile

-Source: Derived from fungi during fermentation (sake, soy sauce, rice wine production)
+Source: Derived from fungi during fermentation (sake, soy sauce, rice wine).

-How it works: May help regulate tyrosinase enzyme by chelating copper at its active site, which can reduce melanin synthesis
+How it works: May help regulate the enzyme that makes melanin by binding to copper at its active site.

 Kojic Acid Pros

-- One of the most effective tyrosinase inhibitors available
+- One of the most effective tyrosinase regulators available

 - Works on existing melanin and may help prevent new production